backend-developers-ltd/ComputeHorde/facilitator-protocol.md

-# Facilitator Protocol
+# Facilitator Protocol v0

-A Facilitator need to have one websocket endpoint `/ws/v0/` that validators connect to.
+A Facilitator need to have a websocket endpoint `/ws/v0/` that validators connect to.
 The communication consists of the following steps:

 1. Validator connects to facilitator via websockets at `/ws/v0/`